Anessen/PSFalcon/Real-time-Response.md

 ## Invoke-FalconRtr
 PSFalcon has a custom command named `Invoke-FalconRtr` that is designed to perform all the necessary steps to initiate a session with one or more hosts, send a command and output the results.

-_**This command is not designed for a multi-step Real-time Response workflow and will negatively impact certain operations**_.

-For instance, if you were to `cd` into a directory and attempt to `put` a file by running `Invoke-FalconRtr` twice, `Invoke-FalconRtr` will reset back to the root of your system drive between the `cd` and `put` commands, causing the file to be placed in the wrong directory.
 ```powershell
 Invoke-FalconRtr -Command ls -Arguments C:\Windows -HostIds <id>, <id>
 ```